maxschommer/sw_candidate_proj1/README.md

-## Relativity Space - Candidate Homework
+## Relativity Space - Candidate Project
-This readme contains problems that candidates can choose to work on as a take-home assignment
+This readme contains problems that candidates can choose to work on as a take-home project

 ### Instructions:
 1. Fork this repo